moonights/fusioncharts_demo/README.md

 siample freecharts demo
 ======

-A siample web demo about fusionCharts.
+A simple web demo about fusionCharts.